ucsd-zhl135/cse15l-lab-reports/week5/index.md

 ```
 This command returned all the directories in `written_2/`.
 This could be used to avoid errors when using the output of `find` in other commands such as grep, as you could only find files and avoid directories.

-For example, if I wanted to find all files with paths containing an "O", I could do
+For example, if I wanted to find all files with names containing an "O", I could do
 ```
 $ find written_2/ -name "*O*"
 written_2/travel_guides/berlitz2/NewOrleans-History.txt